-balanced input stage of a wideband voltage-feedback op amp allows good output dc accuracy in a wide variety of applications.
-The power-supply current trim for the OPA2690 gives even tighter control than comparable amplifiers.
-Although the high-speed input stage does require relatively high input bias current (typically 5μA out of each input terminal), the close matching between them may be used to reduce the output dc error caused by this current.
+balanced input stage of a wideband The voltage-feedback op amp allows good output dc accuracy in a wide variety of applications.
+The power-supply current trim for the OPA690 gives even tighter control than comparable amplifiers.
+Although the high-speed input stage does require relatively high input bias current (typically ±8μA at each input terminal), the close matching between them may be used to reduce the output dc error caused by this current.
 The total output offset voltage may be considerably reduced by matching the dc source resistances appearing at the two inputs.
 This reduces the output dc error due to the input bias currents to the offset current times the feedback resistor.
 Evaluating the configuration of Figure 36, and using worst-case +25°C input offset voltage and current specifications, gives a worst-case output offset voltage equal to:

-$$\pm (NG \times V{OS(MAX)}) \pm (R_F \times I{OS(MAX)})$$
+SBOS223F - DECEMBER 2001 - REVISED FEBRUARY 2010

-= $\pm (2 \times 4.5 \text{mV}) \pm (402\Omega \times 1 \mu \text{A})$ = $\pm 9.4 \text{mV} - (NG = \text{noninverting signal gain})$
+$$\begin{array}{l} -(\text{NG} = \text{noninverting signal gain}) \\ \pm(\text{NG} \times \text{V}{\text{OS(MAX)}}) \pm (\text{R}{\text{F}} \times \text{I}{\text{OS(MAX)}}) \\ = \pm(2 \times 4\text{mV}) \pm (402\Omega \times 1\mu\text{A}) \\ = \pm8.4\text{mV} \end{array}$$

 A fine-scale output offset null, or dc operating point adjustment, is often required.
 Numerous techniques are available for introducing dc offset control into an op amp circuit.
 Most of these techniques eventually reduce to adding a dc current through the feedback resistor.
 In selecting an offset trim method, one key consideration is the impact on the desired signal path frequency response.
 If the signal path is intended to be noninverting, the offset control is best applied as an inverting summing signal to avoid interaction with the signal source.
-If the signal path is intended to be inverting, applying the offset control to noninverting input may be considered.
+If the signal path is intended to be applying the offset control to the inverting, noninverting input may be considered.
 However, the dc offset voltage on the summing junction will set up a dc current back into the source that must be considered.
 Applying an offset adjustment to the inverting op amp input can change the noise gain and frequency response flatness.
-For a dc-coupled inverting amplifier, Figure 51 shows one example of an offset adjustment technique that has minimal impact on the signal frequency response.
+For a dc-coupled inverting amplifier, see Figure 47 for one example of an offset adjustment technique that has minimal impact on the signal frequency response.
 In this case, the dc offsetting current is brought into the inverting input node through resistor values that are much larger than the signal path resistors.
 This ensures that the adjustment circuit has minimal effect on the loop gain and hence, the frequency response.

-Figure 51.
+Figure 47.
 DC-Coupled, Inverting Gain of -2, with Offset Adjustment